 Cruise A1A the coastal scenic route through Flagler County

 Cruise from Flagler Beach to Marineland along A1A, the scenic coastal route that parallels the Atlantic Ocean.
 Pull off the road to admire views of the sea-foam green waters and watch the waves roll to shore.
-Highway A1A continues through upscale Palm Coast and the oak tree covered community of the Hammock, reminiscent of “old Florida.”
+Highway A1A continues through upscale Palm Coast and the Flagler Beaches and the oak tree covered the community of the Hammock, reminiscent of “old Florida.”
 Locally owned motels, restaurants and art galleries are tucked among the mossy oaks.
 Cruise on to the county’s northern end and you’ll be at Marineland (population 16), which is both a town and home of a marine park spanning nearly 80 years of history.

 Smell the Roses & Hike the Coquina